G2 32 x 32 White Circle

 You have created an awesome mobile app.
 Now what?

 Naturally, you hope that your audience likes it as much as you do, or at least enough to generate revenue!
-But how do you define success and measure your progress toward your ultimate goals?
+But how do you define success and measure your progress toward your goals?

 You start to track your most important mobile app KPIs and metrics to measure app performance.